Generic Name: afatinib (a FAT i nib)

 What should I avoid while taking afatinib?

-Avoid exposure to sunlight or tanning beds.
-Afatinib can make you sunburn more easily.
+Afatinib could make you sunburn more easily.
+Avoid sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

 This medicine can pass into body fluids (urine, feces, vomit).
 Caregivers should wear rubber gloves while cleaning up a patient's body fluids, handling contaminated trash or laundry or changing diapers.
 Wash hands before and after removing gloves.
 Wash soiled clothing and linens separately from other laundry.